SERU Senior Researcher, Professor Emerita, Higher Education, University of Washington, Seattle

 Steven Brint is Distinguished Professor of Sociology and Public Policy at the University of California, Riverside, Director of the Colleges & Universities 2000 Project, and a Principal Researcher in the SERU Consortium.

 Igor Chirikov is the Director of the Student Experience in the Research University (SERU) Consortium and Senior Researcher at CSHE.
 SERU Consortium is an academic and policy research collaboration based at Center for Studies in Higher Education at the UC Berkeley working in partnership with the University of Minnesota, the International Graduate Insight Group (i-graduate) and member universities.
-The Consortium is a group of leading research-intensive universities who increase student success by generating and analyzing comparative data on the student experience.
+The Consortium is a group of leading research-intensive universities that increase student success by generating and analyzing comparative data on the student experience.